We may earn affiliate commissions for the recommended products. Learn more.

 Plus, both providers are on an equal footing since they use the same approach.
 Their interfaces are clean, simplistic, and very minimalistic.
 Only the most important features are displayed, so there are no distractions when navigating the interfaces and performing regular tasks like scanning.

-In terms of compatibility, Malwarebytes has apps for all major operating systems (OS).
+In terms of compatibility, Malwarebytes has apps for all major operating systems (OSs).
 This includes Windows, Android, macOS, ChromeOS, and iOS devices.
 At the same time, you can use Microsoft Defender on Windows devices only.
 So if you want to secure multiple devices, Malwarebytes is a better choice.

 Wrapping up